dr1rrb/ha-twinkly/README.md

 - [x] Configure HACS
 - [x] Add this repo to the default repos list of HACS
 - [x] Add support of online / offline (and make sure that we don't have to restart HA when we plug a device)
-- [ ] Add ability to setup this integration from the UI
+- [x] Add ability to setup this integration from the UI
+- [x] Merge as a component in the HA repo
+- [ ] Replace custom client per https://github.com/scrool/xled
 - [ ] Add discovery of devices on LAN
 - [ ] Add support of floating IP adress
-- [ ] Merge as a component in the HA repo

 ## Thanks and ref
 https://labs.f-secure.com/blog/twinkly-twinkly-little-star